neisuns/be-nc-news/README.md

 As .env.* is added to the .gitignore, anyone who wishes to clone your repo will not have access to the necessary environment variables.

 ## Instructions
-1. Fork and clon a repository locally
+1. Fork and clone a repository locally
 2. Run `npm install` in order to download the required packages
 3. Create two sepearate .env files in the root directory and name them as follows:
     - **.env.development**